Saadaan-Hassan/RankedVote-Clone/README.md

 # RankedVote-Clone: Online Ranked-Choice Voting Polls

 This project is a clone of the website [RankedVote](https://www.rankedvote.co/).
 It is a web application for creating online ranked-choice voting polls.
+The project is built using HTML, CSS, and JavaScript.
+It uses the Bootstrap CSS framework for styling and the Swiper JavaScript library for creating a responsive slider.
+The project also uses the Typed.js JavaScript library to create a typing effect for the header text.
+The project is responsive and works on all devices.
+To view the live version of the project, click [here](https://saadaan-hassan.github.io/RankedVote-Clone/).

 ## Libraries Used